danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

 }
 ```

-In @store-kernel, the partial reduction technique to reduce to the
+In the store kernel, the partial reduction technique to reduce to the
 intermediate buffers `shared_a` and `shared_a2` was used.
 These are both created in
 block-level memory, meaning that accessing it is faster than global memory.
 We
 use the `__syncthreads()` function to wait until all threads in the block have